iloveicedgreentea/GoWatchIt/readme.md

 For safety, the application tries to unload the profile when it loads up each time in case it crashed or was killed previously, and will unload before playing anything so it doesn't start playing something with the wrong profile.

 ### Matching
-The application will search the catalog and match based on codec (Atmos, DTS-X, etc), title, year, and edition.
+The application will search the catalog and match based on codec (Atmos, DTS-X, etc), title, year, TMDB, and edition.
 I have tested with multiple titles and everything matched as expected.

 > ⚠️ *If you get an incorrect match, please open a github issue with the full log output and expected codec and title*

+Jellyfin may have some issues matching as I have found it will sometimes just not return a TMDB.
+This has nothing to do with me.
+Jellyfin is generally just quite buggy.
+There is a configuration option that you should probably enable in the Jellyfin section which lets you skip TMDB matching.
+It will instead use the title name which could be prone to false negatives.

 ### Editions